 Art and Naturalienkammer of the Francke Foundations, Historic museum in Halle (Saale), Germany.

-The Art and Naturalienkammer of the Francke Foundations is a museum in Halle displaying approximately 3,000 objects related to natural history and art, housed in original Baroque cabinets.
-The collection occupies the historic Orphanage building.
+The Art and Naturalienkammer of the Francke Foundations is a museum in Halle (Saale) that holds around 3,000 objects spanning natural history and decorative arts, displayed in their original Baroque cabinets.
+It occupies a room within the historic Orphanage building on the Francke Foundations grounds.

 The community of curious travelers